-What's the definition of leadership - great leadership?
-The Answer Is: Great leaders have mastered their ability to inspire & move people to take positive action.
+What's the definition of great leadership?
+Great leaders have mastered their ability to inspire & move people to take positive action.

 The 'themes' revealed, when people describe what charateristics mattered to them in their best leader relationships were:

-Leaders and sales pros have many different styles and personalities, but the best definition of leadership greatness comes from what people need to be effective, and that remains consistent.
+Leaders have many different styles and personalities, but the best definition of leadership greatness comes from what people need to be effective, and that remains consistent.
 While my "study" in my workshops IS anecdotal, research does back me up.

 Research tells us that when people work for and with people who build trust and master the skills of listening, address problems factually and inviting discussion the relationships are stronger and more productive.

 The powerful Survey Team at the Gallup Organization interviewed millions of employees.
 They met with 7,935 twenty-five person teams in 36 countries.
 Their Survey Results prove the bottom-line impact of mastering skills that build trust and relationships: